Information warfare, or Infowars, aims to employ information and communication technologies (ICT) in order to harm an enemy country or organization.

 They are thus encouraged to share and spread this misleading or inaccurate information within their community.

-To multiply the power of this echo, the backers of these infowars may use what are known as troll farms (or troll factories).
-These are groups of hackers recruited to compose and spread disinformation messages on social networks on a massive scale.
+To amplify the echo of their message, backers of these infowars often deploy troll farms (or troll factories).
+These groups of hackers compose and spread disinformation messages across social networks on a massive scale.

 Troll factories can also involve bots, i.e., programs that automate these message broadcasts.
 Bot farms sometimes have several thousand fake social network users.
 These fake accounts have a profile picture and realistic personal information.
 Often acting within specific groups, they simulate the activity of human social network users: they can like and share posts.